BenjaminCB/HeartRunnerAI/Vejleder møder/Vejledermøder.md

 # Meting 20/09-2022
-Most important is the total number of assigned task (cardiac arrests), than workers (runners)
+More important is the total number of assigned task (cardiac arrests), than workers (runners)
+- For this project we prioritize the time for workers to get to the task

 first thing: Prepare data